|MP 9.03.21||Aqueous Shunts and Stents for Glaucoma|

 Implantation of the Ex-PRESS mini shunt under a scleral flap was compared with standard trabeculectomy in a randomized study of 78 patients (80 eyes) with a diagnosis of open-angle glaucoma that could not be controlled with maximal-tolerated medical therapy.
 (5) The 2 groups were similar after randomization, with the exception of difference in the mean age (62 years for the Ex-PRESS group and 69 years for the trabeculectomy group).
 At an average 12 months’ follow-up, mean IOP had improved from 23 to 12 mm Hg in the Ex-PRESS group and from 22 to 14 mm Hg in the trabeculectomy group.
 Both groups of patients used fewer antiglaucoma medications postoperatively than before the procedure (from 2.8 at baseline to 0.3 in the Ex-PRESS group and from 3.0 at baseline to 0.6 in the trabeculectomy group).
 Twelve-month Kaplan-Meier success rates (defined as an IOP of >4 mm Hg and <18 mm Hg without use of antiglaucoma medications) were 82% for the Ex-PRESS shunt and 48% for trabeculectomy.
 There was a similar level of postoperative complications in the two groups.

 At 2-year follow-up, there were 199 of the original 239 patients (83%) remaining in the study.
 The primary endpoint, IOP of 21 mm Hg or less without use of medication, was reached by 61% of patients in the treatment group compared to 50% of controls (p=0.036).
-(8) The secondary outcomes of IOP reduction of 20% or more without medication (53% vs. 44%) and mean number of medications used (0.3 vs. 0.5) were no longer significantly different between the groups at 2 years.
-Stent-related adverse events were common, with stent obstruction and stent malposition occurring within 30 days postoperatively in all but 1 eye.
-The authors reported that all of these stent complications resolved with paracentesis, neodymium:YAG laser, stent repositioning, or stent replacement.
+(9) The secondary outcomes of IOP reduction of 20% or more without medication (53% vs. 44%) and mean number of medications used (0.3 vs. 0.5) were no longer significantly different between the groups at 2 years.
 As noted by the FDA, this study was conducted in a restricted population of patients who had an unmedicated IOP of 22 mm Hg or higher and 36 mm Hg or lower.
 The results of this study indicate that treatment of this specific population with a microstent is likely to improve outcomes at 1 year compared to cataract surgery alone.
 However, given the 2-year results of this study, it is not possible to conclude with certainty that health outcomes are improved at longer periods of follow-up.

-A small case series has been identified on the EyePass.
-(10) The EyePass has not received FDA approval/clearance at this time.
+Case series have been identified on the EyePass and CyPass microstent.
+(12, 13) The CyPass has not received FDA approval/clearance at this time.
+The EyePass is no longer being developed.

 Searches for aqueous shunts and glaucoma at online site www.clinicaltrials.gov found a number of clinical trials in progress.

-Randomized controlled trials have shown that the use of shunts results in success rates as good as standard filtering surgery (trabeculectomy).
+Randomized controlled trials have shown that the use of large externally placed shunts with extraocular reservoirs results in success rates as good as standard filtering surgery (trabeculectomy).
 Shunts have a different side effect profile and avoid some of the most problematic complications of trabeculectomy.
-Therefore, use of FDA-approved shunts may be considered medically necessary as a method to reduce intraocular pressure in patients with glaucoma in whom medical treatments have failed to adequately control intraocular pressure.
+Therefore, use of FDA-approved shunts may be considered medically necessary as a method to reduce intraocular pressure in patients with moderate to severe glaucoma in whom medical treatments have failed to adequately control intraocular pressure.
 Aqueous shunts that are not FDA-approved/cleared, as well as all conditions for the approved devices aside from reducing IOP in patients with glaucoma in whom medical therapy has failed, are considered investigational.

-Other studies have reported use of micro-stents in a highly selected population of patients with both cataracts and less advanced glaucoma, where the intraocular pressure (IOP) is at least partially controlled with medication.
-Results from these studies indicate that IOP may be lowered below baseline with decreased need for medication in some patients, but the benefit appears to diminish after the first year.
-In addition, the need for additional procedures to address obstruction and malposition of the micro-stent is common.
-Although a micro-stent has received FDA approval for use in conjunction with cataract surgery for the reduction of IOP in adult patients with mild to moderate open-angle glaucoma currently treated with ocular hypotensive medication, the label includes a broad range of conditions in which the efficacy and safety of the iStent has not been established.
-Longer-term study in a broader patient population is needed to permit conclusions concerning the effect of this technology on health outcomes.
-Therefore, use of a micro-stent is considered investigational.
+Use of microstents has been studied in patients with both cataracts and less advanced glaucoma, where the intraocular pressure (IOP) is at least partially controlled with medication.
+Results from these studies indicate that IOP may be lowered below baseline with decreased need for medication although the benefit appears to diminish after the first year.
+A microstent has received FDA approval for use in conjunction with cataract surgery for the reduction of IOP in adult patients with mild to moderate open-angle glaucoma currently treated with ocular hypotensive medication.
+Based on the documented reduction in the need for medications and the clinical input received on this policy, use of a single FDA-approved microstent may be considered medically necessary when implanted concurrently with cataract surgery in patients who are unable to tolerate medication.

 Practice Guidelines and Position Statements